 Middle Fork River Expeditions

-Middle Fork of the Salmon River – Idaho
+Middle Fork Salmon Rafting Trips in Idaho

 The Middle Fork of the Salmon River is the premier wilderness rafting trip in the US.
 It’s gin clear water flows 100 miles of Wild and Scenic free-flowing river winding through the largest roadless wilderness area in the US, slicing through a canyon that is deeper than the Grand Canyon.
 It has half a dozen natural hot springs, blue ribbon trout fishing, and more than 100+ rapids grade I-III (IV in June).
-The Middle Fork of the Salmon is an unspoiled, remote and pristine wilderness much as it was 100 years ago or more.
-Named by National Geographic as one of the top 3 river trips in the world, the Middle Fork will provide you with the vacation of a lifetime.

 Please arrive in Stanley, Idaho the night before the trip begins.
 Stanley is a 45-minute flight, a 3-hour drive from Boise or a 1-hour drive from Sun Valley.
 We have a pre-trip orientation at the MFRE warehouse at 8:30pm the evening before the trip begins.
 The MFRE warehouse is located ~¼ mile West on Hwy 21 from the Mountain Village Resort on the left hand side of the street right after the Triangle C Cabins.
 There are three MFRE wooden oars at the driveway entrance.
 Please have dinner before the meeting.
 The next morning we depart at 8:30am from the Mountain Village Resort.
 Be sure you have your vehicle shuttle reservation in place from Stanley to Salmon well ahead of time preferably the moment after confirming a booking with MFRE.